evanmayer/hotspot/HOWTO.md

 ![PSU Settings](docs/img/psu_settings.jpeg)

+Ensure the current limit knobs for each channel are sufficient to keep the power supply in constant voltage mode, even when the motors and Hawkeyes are drawing current.
+The C.V. indicator light should stay green.

 ### Motors

+#### Do the motor drivers have power?

-The motor driver board must be powered via its own power supply, since the Raspberry Pi cannot provide the requisite voltage or current.
+The Raspberry Pi cannot provide the requisite voltage or current to the motors on its own, so external power must be supplied.
+The motor controllers on each hat are designed to run with 5-12V, with a maximum instantaneous current of ~1.2A per channel.

 For stacking multiple hats, jumpers are attached to the screw terminals to route +/- voltage to the additional hats.

 A lab power supply with 12V output is attached to the +/- screw terminal block on the motor driver hat.
-It's easiest to use leads with grabber probes to grab onto the +/- jumpers.

 ![12 V to driver boards](docs/img/motor_power.jpeg)

-The motor controllers on each hat are designed to run with 5-12V, with a maximum instantaneous current of ~1.2A per channel.
+As you can see, it's easiest to use leads with grabber probes to grab onto the +/- jumpers.

 ### LabJack

+#### Do the Hawkeyes have power via the LabJack?

 The LabJack T7 with PS12DC power switching board also needs its own power supply.

 A tunable lab power supply is attached to one of the screw terminals labeled "VS#," for "voltage source #," where # is one of the channels, 1-6.

 The Hawkeye IR-50 source temperature depends on the voltage applied, and the current draw depends on the voltage (see datasheet in `pdf` dir).
 The design target temperature is 750 C, requiring a voltage of 6.7V and a current of ~134mA per source, for a total current draw of ~1.74A when all sources are turned on.
 In practice, Hawkeye sources have not drawn quite this much current.